Regalis11/scpcb/README.md

 ---

 ### Quick note
-You don't need to copy BlitzAL, cpuid, or FreeImage.
+You don't need to copy BlitzAL, OpenAL, wrap_oal, cpuid, or FreeImage.
 They aren't needed for the main game.

 BlitzAL, OpenAL, and wrap_oal for the music player, cpuid for the unused cpu details program, and FreeImage for LightMapPNG.